sisoje/viewmodelify-swift/README.md

 In his [SwiftData](https://www.hackingwithswift.com/quick-start/swiftdata/how-to-use-mvvm-to-separate-swiftdata-from-your-views) article, Paul Hudson clearly shows the failure of Observable classes with SwiftData and states:
 > a number of people have said outright that they think MVVM is dead with SwiftData

 Actually, this kind of class type abusement called MVVM should have been dead long time ago in SwiftUI.
-It is described in more detail here: [From SwiftUI “vanilla” to MVVM like a “pro”
+I described it in more detail here: [From SwiftUI “vanilla” to MVVM like a “pro”
 ](https://medium.com/@redhotbits/from-swiftui-vanilla-to-mvvm-like-a-pro-470b22f304c9).

 ### Decoupling with DynamicProperty structs